Startup Valuation: How Venture Capitalists Value Early-Stage Companies

 The Only Rule That Matters in Startup Valuation

-In traditional investment theory, as popularized by Investors like Oaktree Capital's Howard Marks, the age-old mantra is to "Buy Low, Sell High."
-This refers to the practice of purchasing stocks or other securities at a low price and selling them when their price appreciates.
-This strategy is a tried-and-true method for generating profit in the public markets.
-(Marks recently encouraged public Investors to hold on to their stocks when it made more sense, and not sell due to "the fear of making mistakes, experiencing regret and looking bad."
+In traditional investment theory, as popularized by Investors like Oaktree Capital's Howard Marks, the age-old mantra is "Buy Low, Sell High."
+This strategy is a tried-and-true method for generating alpha in the public markets.
+It entails holding on to the stock when it made more sense, instead of selling due to "the fear of making mistakes, experiencing regret and looking bad."

-However, in Venture Capital, this adage loses some of its relevance, primarily due to the power law dynamics and the potential for extraordinary returns.
-Instead of seeking to buy cheap, Venture Capitalists invest in startups with the hope of massive growth, which could result in exponential returns.
-This approach is different from traditional investing because the primary focus is not on buying at a low price, but on identifying potential 'unicorns' that could provide outsized returns.
+However, in Venture Capital, this principle loses relevance due to the power law dynamics and the potential for extraordinary returns.
+Venture Capitalists invest in startups with the hope of massive growth, which could result in exponential returns.
+This approach is different from traditional investing because the primary focus is not on buying at a low price, but on identifying potential unicorns that could provide outsized returns.

 Valuation is a mental trap.